 Many types of begonia plants are also susceptible to powdery mildew.
 Begonia leaf curl is often among the first symptoms.
 Beyond curling, gardeners will then begin to notice distinctive white patches on the leaves of the plant.
 Eventually, the disease may cause flowers and leaves to die back and fall from the plant.

 Other types of plant diseases, such as anthracnose, can be caused by fungi.
 Anthracnose in begonia plants is common.
-Curling of begonia leaves are often among the first noticeable symptoms of this issue as well.
+Curling of begonia leaves is often among the first noticeable symptoms of this issue as well.
 Inspect the leaves of the plant for signs of yellowing or brown spotted lesions.
 To help prevent this disease in begonias, remove any signs of infected plant material and make certain to avoid wetting the leaves while watering.